What Is a Microcontroller?

 Digital to Analog Converter (DAC)

 Digital to Analog Converter performs reversal operation of ADC conversion.
 It changes the digital signal into an analog format.
-It frequently used for controlling analog devices like DC motors, various drives, etc.
+It is frequently used for controlling analog devices like DC motors, various drives, etc.

 It is used for providing interruptions or delays for a working program.
 The delay can be external as activated by using an interrupt pin or internal as by using interrupt instruction during programming.